rewasa/codebuff/backend/knowledge.md

   - Use promptGroq instead of promptOpenAI for API calls
   - Does not support continuation-based responses

+### Together AI Integration
+- **Purpose**: Used specifically for file request generation and classification
+- **Model Selection**: Uses meta-llama/Llama-3.3-70B-Instruct-Turbo model
+- **API Differences**:
+  - Similar interface to Groq - no streaming, basic completion calls
+  - Used as a drop-in replacement for Groq in file request workflows

+### Type Sharing Across Providers
+- Use OpenAIMessage type for all LLM providers (Claude, Groq, Together AI)
+- All providers follow OpenAI's message structure format
+- Avoids unnecessary type duplication and simplifies integration

 ## File Management

 The backend handles file operations for the Codebuff project: